Jobs in Infrastructure & Technology team | IBM Careers

-Tech isn't all just about coding.
-You'll design and work with a wide range of technologies and skills—from networking and systems administration to IT operations and automation.
+On this team, tech isn't all just about coding.
+You'll design and work with a wide range of technologies and skills—from networking and systems administration, to IT operations and automation.

-Sajay has been with IBM for nearly two decades.
-Discover how he's turned challenges into achievements.
+From integrating cutting-edge hardware to collaborating with global open-source communities - meet the team focusing on continuous enhancements to the Linux kernel that support IBM’s evolving hardware.

-Hear about his role and how IBM is making real world impact.
-As an engineer, you will broaden your horizons by being exposed to diverse technical roles and team leadership.
+In this 24/7 facility, over 100,000 microelectronic modules are manufactured each week.

 We aspire to make a lasting, positive global impact on business ethics, the environment and the communities where we work and live in.